hylang/hy/docs/language/api.rst

 require
 -------

-`require` is used to import macros from a given namespace.
-It takes at least one parameter specifying the namespace which macros should be imported.
-Multiple namesspaces can be imported with a single `require`.
+`require` is used to import macros from a given module.
+It takes at least one parameter specifying the module which macros should be imported.
+Multiple modules can be imported with a single `require`.

-The following example will import macros from `namespace-1` and `namespace-2`:
+The following example will import macros from `module-1` and `module-2`:

 .. code-block:: clj

-    (require namespace-1 namespace-2)
+    (require module-1 module-2)

 rest / cdr
 ----------

-`rest` and `cdr` are used to access every element in collection, except the first one:
+`rest` and `cdr` return the collection passed as an argument without the first
+element:

 .. code-block:: clj